Awards and decorations of the Indian Armed Forces: Independence medals

-Military reconnaissance and exploration medal

 Mention in Dispatches

 Mention in Dispatches has been used since 1947, in order to recognize distinguished and meritorious service in operational areas and acts of gallantry which are not of a sufficiently high order to warrant the grant of gallantry awards.

 Eligible personnel include all Army, Navy and Air Force personnel including personnel of the Reserve Forces, Territorial Army, Militia and other lawfully constituted Armed Forces, members of the Nursing Service and Civilians working under or with the Armed Forces.

 Personnel can be mentioned in dispatches posthumously and multiple awards are also possible.
 A recipient of a Mention in a Despatch is entitled to wear an emblem, in the form of a lotus leaf on the ribbon of the relevant Campaign Medal.
 They are also issued with an official certificate from the Ministry of Defence.

 Commendation Card

 All three branches of the military issue Commendation Cards, which are badges awarded for "individual acts of gallantry or distinguished service or devotion to duty performed either in operation or non-operational areas.
 It is a type of gallantry award.
 The award will be for a specific act of bravery or distinguished service or special service.
 The award will not be made posthumously."

 All three branches issue Commendations Cards at the level of the highest officer (Chief of the Army Staff, Chief of the Naval Staff and Chief of the Air Staff).
+Additionally, Chief of Defence Staff also issues the Commendation Cards.
 The awards at lower levels seem to vary between services.

 Order of wearing

 The various decorations and medals are worn in the following order:

-Note that the Police Medals, Fire Services Medals, Correctional Services Medals and Home Guards and Civil Defence Medals are excluded from the above list.
+Note that the Police Medals, Fire Services Medals, Correctional Services Medals, Home Guards and Civil Defence Medals, and Tatrakshak Medals are excluded from the above list.

 The above order of precedence of awards is as per the Indian Army.
 There are slight variations, especially in the campaign medals, in the order followed by the Indian Navy and the Indian Air Force.